-Due to the COVID-19 outbreak, the State of Connecticut has changed the application process for the Totally Disabled and Elderly Homeowner Program (also known as the Circuit Breaker).
-Anyone who qualified for the 2017/2018 Grand List Years, will automatically qualify for the current years (the 2019/2020 Grand List Years).
-No application or income information needs to be submitted.
-If income information was already submitted showing the applicant is over income for this year, they still will not qualify.
+Due to the COVID-19 outbreak, the State of Connecticut has changed the application process for the Additional Veterans Program.
+Anyone who qualified for the 2019/2020 Grand List years, will automatically qualify for the 2021/2022 Grand List Years, unless documentation has already been provided showing the applicant is over income.

-Those who qualified during the 2018/2019 Grand List Years are already covered through to next year, and need not apply this year as it is.
+Those who qualified for the 2020/2021 Additional Veterans Program are already covered through to next year, and need not apply this year as it is.

-Anyone who did not qualify in the past 2 years, or is applying for the first time, still must have their applications and income information into the Assessor’s Office by Friday, May 15th, at Noon.
+Anyone who did not qualify in the past 2 years, or is applying for the first time, must still have their applications and income information into the Assessor’s Office by Friday, October 1st, by 12:00 PM.

 The Executive Order as it pertains to this program reads as follows: